-Double the Donation cited advice from over 30 experts on how nonprofits can make #GivingTuesday a hit.
-In that article, Julia Campbell, Founder of JC Social Marketing, suggests, “Plan for the day as you would a big in-person fundraising event, with tasks, deadlines and responsibilities…get a group involved and form a #GivingTuesday committee!”
+Giving Tuesday has the ability to benefit any organization or community across the globe.
+But for that to happen, you need a Giving Tuesday strategy.
+Julia Campbell, Founder of JC Social Marketing, was quoted in an article from Double the Donation as saying, “Plan for [Giving Tuesday] as you would a big in-person fundraising event, with tasks, deadlines and responsibilities…get a group involved and form a Giving Tuesday committee!”

-As the big day approaches, encourage all your supporters – volunteers, board members, staff, family, and friends – to spread the word about your #GivingTuesday campaign on social media.
+As the big day approaches, encourage all your supporters – volunteers, board members, staff, family, and friends – to spread the word about your Giving Tuesday campaign on social media.

 Matching gifts are often forgotten about.
 Make a plan to ensure all matching gifts from companies are collected.
-Additionally, invite your corporate sponsors and partnerships to match all donations (or up to a certain amount) made on #GivingTuesday.
+Additionally, invite your corporate sponsors and partnerships to match all donations (or up to a certain amount) made on Giving Tuesday.
 Reach out to new businesses and asking them to match employee gifts.

-3. Show your gratitude
+3. Show Your Gratitude

 What are you doing on the big day to thank your supporters?
 Have an outreach plan in place for thanking all supporters, big and small.

-The purpose of #GivingTuesday is to celebrate generosity.
+The purpose of Giving Tuesday is to celebrate generosity.
 Think of non-monetary ways supporters can donate their time, talent, or resources.
-A great example is Hands on Nashville’s #Givingtuesday 2013 campaign.
+A great example is one of Hands on Nashville’s past Giving Tuesday campaigns.
 Instead of focusing on monetary donations, they held a city-wide bike drive that collected over 115 bikes.
 They repaired the bikes and gave them to kids in the community as part of their RECYCLE program.

-#GivingTuesday is more than just one day.
+Giving Tuesday is more than just one day.
 It’s part of a bigger picture of building relationships.
-Sarah Ford, Associate Marketing Manager for America’s Charities says: “#GivingTuesday…is by no means a one-day event.
+Sarah Ford, Associate Marketing Manager for America’s Charities says: “Giving Tuesday…is by no means a one-day event.
 It is a movement to encourage giving and celebrate philanthropy.”
 What are you going to do after the date to cultivate the attitudes and actions of your supporters?

-#GivingTuesday is a fantastic way for you to take advantage of a national movement to build regional awareness.
+Giving Tuesday is a fantastic way for you to take advantage of a national movement to build regional awareness.
 Remember, these opportunities may not always drive the most revenue, but the non-financial engagement and outreach holds significant value for future engagement.
-Make sure you include clear calls to actions for collecting names and e-mails that you can engage for future events and fundraisers.
+Make sure you include clear calls to action for collecting names and e-mails that you can engage for future events and fundraisers.